The Fredholm index for operators of tensor product type: Introduction

 \item The group $\tEll(M_1 \times M_2)$ of multiorder $(0,0)$ operators which are $\otimes$-elliptic, up to stable homotopy (within the class of $\otimes$-elliptic operators) and endowed with the direct sum as composition.

-\item The \emph{relative $K$-theory} $K_0(\overline{\mu})$ of the map $\overline{\mu} = (\sigma_1 \oplus \sigma_2) \circ \mu$ (introduced in section \ref{section:poincare}).
+\item The \emph{relative $K$-theory} $K_0(\overline{\mu})$ of the map $\overline{\mu} = (\sigma_1 \oplus \sigma_2) \circ \mu$ (introduced in Section \ref{section:poincare}).

-\item A double deformation groupoid $\Tau \rightrightarrows M_1 \times M_2 \times [0,1]^2$ given as the product groupoid of the tangent groupoid of $M_1$ and the tangent groupoid of $M_2$, cf. \cite{connes}. \end{itemize}
+\item A double deformation groupoid $\Tau \rightrightarrows M_1 \times M_2 \times [0,1]^2$ given as the product groupoid of the tangent groupoid of $M_1$ and the tangent groupoid of $M_2$, cf. \cite[p.100]{connes}. \end{itemize}

-The approach to the problem relies fundamentally on a reduction isomorphism in $K$-theory which is facilitated by a Poincar\'e duality type result.
-We show that the $C^{\ast}$-algebra of the double deformation groupoid $C^{\ast}(\Tau)$ is $KK$-equivalent to $C_0(T^{\ast}(M_1 \times M_2))$.
-The main argument consists in the consideration of relative $K$-theories, applied to the following diagram:
+The approach to the problem relies fundamentally on a reduction in $K$-theory which is facilitated by a Poincar\'e duality type homomorphism.
+By definition of $\Tau$, the $C^{\ast}$-algebra of the double deformation groupoid, $C^{\ast}(\Tau)$, is $K$-equivalent to $C_0(T^{\ast}(M_1 \times M_2))$, cf. Lem. \ref{Lem:SES}.
+The main argument is based on relative $K$-theory applied to the following diagram: